Lough Neagh: Management

 Lough Neagh is managed by Lough Neagh Partnership Ltd, a stakeholder group made up of elected representatives, land-owners, fishermen, sand traders and local community representatives.
 Lough Neagh Partnership is responsible for the lough's conservation, promotion and sustainable development together with navigation of the Lough.

 Uses

 Although the Lough is used for a variety of recreational and commercial activities, it is exposed and tends to get extremely rough very quickly in windy conditions.

 Water supply

-The lough is used by Northern Ireland Water as a source of fresh water.
-The lough supplies 40% of the region's drinking water.
+According to Northern Ireland Water, Lough Neagh supplies 40.7% of Northern Ireland's drinking water.
 There have long been plans to increase the amount of water drawn from the lough, through a new water treatment works at Hog Park Point, but these are yet to materialise.

-The lough's ownership by the Earl of Shaftesbury has implications for planned changes to state-run domestic water services in Northern Ireland, as the lough is also used as a sewage outfall, and this arrangement is only permissible through British Crown immunity.
-In 2012, it was reported that the Earl is considering transferring ownership of the Lough to the Northern Ireland Assembly.
+The lough's ownership by the 12th Earl of Shaftesbury has implications for planned changes to state-run domestic water services in Northern Ireland, as the lough is also used as a sewage outfall, and this arrangement is only permissible through Crown immunity.